The IRS says it's sent out all stimulus checks. Here's what to do if you didn't get one.

 The IRS has a message for people still waiting on federal stimulus payments: The money is already out the door.

 The tax agency said this week that it has sent more than 160 million checks — $1,200 for adults and $500 for children — directed by the Coronavirus Aid, Relief and Economic Security Act (CARES), which represented the first round of stimulus payments sent to most U.S. households.
-Starting in December, it also sent more than 147 million payments for the second round of checks, which offered $600 for eligible adults and children.
+Starting in December, it also sent more than 147 million payments for the second round of checks, which offered $600 for each eligible adult and child.

 Altogether, the IRS has disbursed more than $410 billion in so-called Economic Impact Payments, emergency relief to help tide people over during the pandemic, to U.S. households since April.
 Yet while those checks have been delivered to most eligible individuals, the IRS has struggled to reach some of the most financially vulnerable Americans, such as those who lack bank accounts or who don't earn enough money to file tax returns.